4d/docs/website/translated_docs/de/Extensions/develop-components.md

 Creating and installing 4D components is carried out directly from 4D:

 - To install a component, you simply need to copy the component files into the [`Components` folder of the project](Project/architecture.md).
 You can use aliases or shortcuts.
-- A project can be both a matrix and a "host", in other words, a matrix project can itself use one or more components.
+- A project can be both a matrix and a host, in other words, a matrix project can itself use one or more components.
 However, a component cannot use "sub-components" itself.
-- A component can call on most of the 4D elements: project methods, project forms, menu bars, choice lists, and so on.
+- A component can call on most of the 4D elements: classes, functions, project methods, project forms, menu bars, choice lists, and so on.
 Sie kann keine Datenbankmethoden und Trigger aufrufen.
-- In 4D Komponenten können Sie weder Standardtabellen noch Datendateien verwenden.
+- You cannot use the datastore, standard tables, or data files in 4D components.
 Eine Komponente kann jedoch Tabellen, Felder und Datendateien über Operationen externer Anwendungen erstellen bzw. verwenden.
 Dies sind separate 4D Anwendungen, in denen Sie mit SQL Befehlen arbeiten.
 - A host project running in interpreted mode can use either interpreted or compiled components.
 A host project running in compiled mode cannot use interpreted components.
 In this case, only compiled components can be used.